Indiana in the American Civil War: Political

 When the war ended, the state's Democrats were upset about their wartime treatment by the Republicans, but they staged a quick comeback.
-Indiana became the first state after the Civil War to elect a Democratic governor, Thomas Hendricks.
+Indiana became the first state after the Civil War to elect a Democratic governor, Thomas A. Hendricks.
 His rise to the governor's office initiated a period of Democratic control in the state that reversed many of the political gains made by the Republican Party during the war.